TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

     ..  card:: :ref:`Application context <application-context>`

-        Use the TYPO3 application context to manage different settings for development and production.
+        Use the TYPO3 application context to manage settings for development and production.

 ..  _installation_advanced: